 Each insurance policy details the definitions of specific coverage inclusions and exclusions, applicable to the insured business.
 It is important to review individual policy details.

 A common exclusion in business interruption policies is ‘any disease notifiable under the Quarantine Act’.
-The Coronoavirus has been listed under the Quarantine Act since the end of January 2020.
+Covid-19 has been listed under the Biosecurity Act 2015 since the end of January 2020.
+Some policy wording still refers to the Quarantine Act (rather than the Biosecurity Act), and there is some contention about whether exclusions referencing the Quarantine Act will exclude claims for Covid-19.
+This is a legal issue which is currently getting a lot of attention.

 It is vital to understand the Policy.
 In the event a claim can be made, the insured business needs to ensure they: